aslam7861/medium_article_AWS_API/README.md

----
-title: Automation on Airports using API and AWS
+# Automation on Airports using API and AWS
-description: >-
-  In this twenty-first century, technology has taken a major place in the real world.
-There are many things that can be done by sitting from…
-date: ''
-categories: []
-keywords: []
-slug: ''
----

 In this twenty-first century, technology has taken a major place in the real world.
 There are many things that can be done by sitting from a lovable place.
 We all can see in our daily life how dependent we are nowadays with technology .
 Today, I am discussing here to find all the informations of major airports of Germany .
 Many taxis, scooters and bicycle renting companies can get benefited with the informations which I explain in this medium article.